osrf-migration/vrx-wiki/Testing your submission.md

 ./vrx_server/build_image.bash -n
 ```

 **Note:** The above command expects a system with an Nvidia graphics card.
 To build an image on a system without Nvidia graphics, remove the `-n` option.
-Without an Nvidia card, the simulation is likely to run slower than real-time.

 # Verify your `dockerhub_image.txt` file.

 1 .
 Test that your `dockerhub_image.txt` file contains the name of a reachable docker image (and version):